sleekmason/Lilidog/README.md

 - Conky has all sorts of relevant info, including connected drives.
 Fortune Cookies are in the Conky. <br/>
 For drive information, you may wish to edit the script in  ~/.config/conky/scripts.
 Directions included.

 - Desktop icons can be enabled and customized using pcmanfm.
-See autostart. <br/>
+See lxsession autostart in the menu. <br/>

 - Compton Composite Manager with transparency enabled.
 Change to suit.